jaleedkhan/PatchCTG/README.md

    - Created a script to run the binary classification task using our dataset

 5. **exp_main.py** (done)
-   - Modified the main experiment script to handle binary classification, including changing the loss function to `nn.BCEWithLogitsLoss()` and adjusting the output processing to handle binary labels
+   - Modified the main experiment script to handle binary classification, including changing the loss function to `nn.BCEWithLogitsLoss()`, adjusting the output processing to handle binary labels, and including validation AUC

 6. **metrics.py** (done)
    - Implemented metrics for binary classification, including functions for accuracy, precision, recall, F1-score and AUC